 Dan Navarro <email@example.com>

 Though Jimmy Durante is given star billing, he is only seen for a few minutes entertaining at a party.
-It was quite often that Ms. Davies mentor, Randolph Hearst, would have scenes "cut" where attention was diverted from Ms. Davies.
+William Randolph Hearst, Davies' paramour and the producer of the film, often trimmed or even cut scenes out of films in which attention was diverted from Ms. Davies.
 See more »

 Marion Davies stars in this poignant MGM drama, directed by Edmund Goulding, which features excellent performances but is relentlessly downbeat.
 Writers Frances Marion & Anita Loos, two of the very best, really drag their characters through the Slough of Despond, piling emotional outburst upon painful heartache almost without relief.